COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 ### 23 March 2020

 On March 23rd, the Prime Minister asked the British people to stop all non-essential travelling, effectively imposing a state of lockdown in the UK.
 We anticipate that this restriction measure will lead to a big reduction in the levels of mobility in the upcoming days. <b>Figure 3</b> presents the changes in the radius of gyration between this date and our baseline.
 We clearly see a reduction in the mobility of people across the majority of the UK.
+We also note that the reduction is broadly similar across the whole country.
 <br>
 <figure class="image" align="center">
 <img src="plots/Uk_03_23.png">